-May 19th is Hepatitis Testing Day.
+And May 19 is Hepatitis Testing Day!

 Learn about how HIV is spread and how to protect yourself.